elliotenglish/knowledge_base/reinforcement_learning.md

 - If the Q values are consistently over estimating real returns
   - You can calculate these by looking at the discounted returns computed from sampled trajectories and comparing them against the Q value from the starting node.
   - One way to check whether your code converges is to set $\beta=0$, and eliminate the recursive component, and make it a purely supervised learning problem.
 This should at least recover the feedback gradient.
+  - Omitting the target derivative tends to reduce overestimation at unsampled points, as any positive derivatives attributed to the target are ignored, forcing interior sampled points to adjust more.
+However, this requires the complexity of target networks to stabilize the system.
+See notes above.

 https://en.wikipedia.org/wiki/Multi-objective_optimization